 The initial visit or contact includes administration of informed consent and a screening questionnaire.
 Once the initial contact or visit is completed, the participant will be scheduled for MRI.
 Screening questionnaires will be reviewed for verification and to ensure that no interval change in health status has occurred.
-Once eligibility is confirmed and written consent is obtained, point-of-care fingerstick testing for creatinine will be performed if not done within the past 30 days.
+Once eligibility is confirmed and written consent is obtained, creatinine will be performed if not done within the past 30 days.